-As a business owner, you should pay equal importance to planning as well as execution.
+As a business owner, you should pay equal importance to plan as well as execution.
 Segregate your entire business tasks into primary segments like Finance, Marketing, Operations etc. Designate eligible persons (including yourself) in-charge of the segments.
 Set your short-term and long-term goals for each segment as well as the whole organisation.
 Review them at a certain point and make necessary modifications as and when required.

 4. Spending Money On Unneeded Accounts:

 One major problem with new start-ups is that they can hardly prioritize works.
 As a result, they indulge themselves in some unnecessary expenditure which could have been avoided at the initial stages.
 Lack of business plan and ill-structured budget often create such a situation, where business owners can’t decide where to spend and where to save.
-Many new business owners spend money to woo investors with decorative offices and other luxurious amenities- mind it, such a camouflage would not work for your business.
+Many new business owners spend money to woo investors with decorative offices and other luxurious amenities- mind it, such camouflage would not work for your business.
 On many occasions, it has been witnessed that a business owner is left with less money or no money to spend on essential things of the business.

 To resist yourself from a spending debacle planning and budgeting is extremely important.
 It makes you aware of various expenditures and arranges the spending order on the basis of their priority.
-Spending abruptly is not the key to a business success, but spending the right amount at the right place makes the difference.
+Spending abruptly is not the key to business success, but spending the right amount at the right place makes the difference.

-5. Poor After Sale Service:
+5. Poor After-Sale Service:

 My advice, in this case, is straightforward.
 Before aggressing for new business, keep your old folks happy.
-Because if the existing customers are not happy with your services, your disrepute will drive away the new businesses too.
+Because of the existing customers are not happy with your services, your disrepute will drive away from the new businesses too.
 Make a good rapport with your existing customers.
 Contact them at a fixed interval and take care of their grievances and problems.
 Wish them on special occasions like Birthdays, New Year, Festive seasons etc. This keeps you afresh in the customers’ mind.